eco32i/ngs/README.rst

 A Django app that takes the output of the _tophat/cufflinks pipeline: http://tophat.cbcb.umd.edu/, builds an SQL database (by default MySQL) in much the same way _cummeRbund: http://compbio.mit.edu/cummeRbund/ does and makes it available through the Web interface.
-Unlike cummeRbund, multiple runs can be stored in the same database.
+Unlike cummeRbund, multiple pipeline runs can be stored in the same database.

 The primary goal of CuffBase is to make the results of cuffdiff pipeline accessible for a bench scientist.